top of page

 Joanna is such a bad influence.
 She introduced us to these two drink options.

-While exploring the area surrounding Pushawalla Palms, Hidden Palms and Willis Palms, I came across a stream that flows from the Thousand Palms Oasis.
-It's an incredibly beautiful spot anytime of the day but especially at dusk.
+While exploring the area surrounding Pushawalla Palms, Hidden Palms and Willis Palms, I discovered a stream that flows from the Thousand Palms Oasis.
+It's a stunning location at any time of day, but particularly enchanting at dusk.

 stream running through desert